The e-Discovery and Information Governance Law Review: USA

-New rules and regulations require cooperation.
-Proposed amendments to the Federal Rules require that parties meet and confer before any 30(b)(6) deposition, which may be of particular importance when faced with the proverbial 'discovery about discovery' deposition seeking testimony about data preservation, collection and production.
+New rules and regulations continue to focus on cooperation.
+The December 2020 amendment to Rule 30(b)(6) requires that parties meet and confer regarding the subject matters for a 30(b)(6) deposition, which may be of particular importance when faced with the proverbial 'discovery about discovery' deposition seeking testimony about data preservation, collection and production.
+It can also come into play whenever depositions seek information regarding a party's electronic systems.
 In addition, more courts are instituting local rules requiring meet and confers before e-discovery issues are raised with courts.

 Data privacy remains a major concern for organisations facing a myriad of regulations.
 The California Consumer Privacy Act (CCPA) went into effect in January 2020.
+Virginia passed the Consumer Data Protection Act (CDPA) in 2021, and it will enter into effect on 1 January 2023.
 The potential enactment of additional privacy regulations elsewhere will require continued agility in e-discovery and information governance.

 While the laws governing e-discovery and information governance continue to evolve, there are still issues that must be resolved.